mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

     |---|---|
     |0, 1, oo   |0, 1   |
     |3 channels |2 channels (data, error) |
+* there are three key factors that make a stream reactive:
+    * the data is processed asynchronously
+    * the backpressure mechanism is non-blocking
+    * the fact that the downstream can be slower than the upstream is somehow represented in the domain model
+        * the Twitter streaming API, where you can be disconnected if consuming too slow
 * nonblocking backpressure
     * BUFFER - buffers all onNext values until the downstream consumes it
     * DROP - drops the most recent onNext value if the downstream can't keep up